30 Sep Senior Hoarding: What is it and How Can You Help?

 In most cases, we advise working with mental health and hoarding professionals to support senior hoarders.
 However, if your loved one is open to methodically working with you to declutter their home, we recommend reading Helpguide.org’s Helping Someone With Hoarding Disorder.
 The article provides detailed instructions around conversational tips, what to say/not say, and how to methodically sort through their things.

-In most cases, we recommend working with professionals, such as The Northwest Hoarding Coalition.
+Usually, we recommend working with professionals, such as The Northwest Hoarding Coalition.
 They offer exceptional, free, and sliding-scale resources for seniors, caregivers, and families.